jcjohnson/pytorch-examples/README.md

   y_pred = model(x)

   # Compute and print loss.
 We pass Tensors containing the predicted and true
-  # values of y, and the loss function returns a Variable containing the loss.
+  # values of y, and the loss function returns a Tensor containing the loss.
   loss = loss_fn(y_pred, y)
   print(t, loss.item())